Srikarrao1/lightning-offline/README.md

 Documentation: Wiki

-## Built with ❤️ in Rust | Powered by Lightning Network ⚡
+## Built with ❤️ in Rust from 🇮🇳 | Powered by Lightning Network ⚡
 "Be your own payment processor"